Andrew Yang Doubles Down On Defense Of Tulsi Gabbard

 Democratic presidential candidate Andrew Yang previously defended fellow candidate Tulsi Gabbard against Hillary Clinton‘s suggestion that the Hawaii congresswoman is being groomed by Russia to help elect Trump.
-During an interview with HOT 97 — full interview available on YouTube — the 44-year-old serial entrepreneur doubled down on his defense, suggesting that Clinton’s accusations were off-base.
+During an interview with HOT 97 — the full interview is available on YouTube — the 44-year-old serial entrepreneur doubled down on his defense, suggesting that Clinton’s accusations were off-base.

 “I do not think that Tulsi Gabbard is a Russian asset, no,” he said.
 “And the other thing is if you’re gonna drop that kinda sh*t, you better have some real facts behind it.
 Instead, it’s like innuendo, like ‘a candidate.’
 That’s like, ‘are you kidding me?’
-She’s a freaking major in the U.S. National Guard. you’re gonna like drop that stuff casually?”
+She’s a freaking major in the U.S. National Guard.
+You’re gonna like drop that stuff casually?”

 Yang also addressed Trump’s decision to jump into the fray and attack Clinton for her comments, suggesting that Trump was jumping at any opportunity to contrast himself with the former Democratic presidential candidate.

-Per The Hill, Yang previously took to Twitter after Clinton’s accusations, saying that Gabbard deserves “much more respect and thanks,” highlighting that the 38-year-old congresswoman recently returned from serving in the U.S. army abroad.
+Per The Hill, Yang previously took to Twitter after Clinton’s accusations, saying that Gabbard deserves “much more respect and thanks,” highlighting that the 38-year-old congresswoman recently returned from serving in the U.S. Army abroad.

 As for Gabbard, she didn’t mince her words when responding to Clinton’s attack.